-Szentedre (St. Andrews)
+Szentendre (St. Andrews)

 Szentendre is located approx. 20 km from Budapest.
 You can easily get there from the city – directly by suburban train from Batthyany Ter station, or a cruise passenger ship across the Danube.

 Szentendre is a picturesque town of artists.
 A place with an unforgettable atmosphere, with numerous museums, art galleries, narrow streets, interesting architecture and a picturesque view of the Danube Bend.
-During summer months, the town is teeming with life.
-It is often visited not only by tourists, but also by the inhabitants of Budapest.
+During the summer months, the town is teeming with life.
+It is often visited not only by tourists but also by the inhabitants of Budapest.